sesam-community/rest-transform/README.rst

    "service_config_property", "the property in the entity that serves for the entity specific execution parameters.
 Overrules the corresponding env var."
    "path", "the path for the endpoint on the target url.
 The value is appended to the URL to reveal the final URL"

-service_config_property, if specified must be a dict where keys are subset of environment variables. refer to "Environment Parameters" section for their explanations and eligable values.
+service_config_property, if specified must point to a dict in the incoming entities.
+The dict fields must be a subset of environment variables. refer to "Environment Parameters" section for their explanations and eligable values.

 Environment Parameters